c9s/node-content-builder/README.md

 but you need to add a lot of `define` function in your source code while using require.js or other AMD tools.

-To use require.js or not, the decision is made by users, so we made this.
+To use require.js or not in application codebase, the decision is made by users, so we made this.

 By using `content-builder`, you can define many manifest for different usage, or users can easily customize their builds as what they need.